Frequently Asked Questions About Our Whale Watching Tours in RIB boats.

 No, we don't supply gloves and hats.
 We have a hard time keeping them available, as they keep getting “lost” :).
 So bring your own gloves and hat, they are very useful on the tour.
 But have no fear, if you forget to bring them, you can buy them in our service centre.

 Our boats seat 12 passengers plus one guide and one captain.

 Wear just about any kind of shoes as long as they are not open (like sandals, high heels etc).
 So that means that running shoes, hiking shoes, wellingtons, boat shoes (yes, like the hipsters wear) are all good.
 If you only have open shoes, then you can still go since we can supply you with special over-shoes in our service center.

 Can I wear glasses on the tour?

-Yes, you can wear your glasses.
-We will supply you with special goggles to wear over your glasses.
+Yes, you can wear your glasses and sunglasses if you'd like.
+We will supply you with special goggles to wear over your glasses if you prefer.
 If you have contact lenses, we recommend using them on the tour.

 Do you sell any refreshments on board?

 No, our RIB boats are open boats made for agility and speed and do not have a cafeteria.
 Some people like to bring a small bottle of water or some refreshments with them and keep in the pocket of the suit.
 The tour itself is only two hours so there is no need to bring anything along!